Nick Piantanida: Early life

-Piantanida was born August 15, 1932, and grew up in Union City, New Jersey.
+Piantanida was born August 15, 1932, to father Cvito Piantanida (1906–1994), and mother Katarina Piantanida (née Zarnečić; 1913–1995), a family of mixed Croatian-Italian descent.
+He grew up in Union City, New Jersey.
 He had a younger brother, Vern.
 When Piantanida was 10 years old, he experimented with homemade parachutes, harnessing a stray neighborhood cat to one in a test drop off the five-story apartment building where they lived.
 When a neighbor informed Piantanida's parents of this, Piantanida tested the next parachute himself, jumping off a lower roof and breaking his arm.
 As he grew older, he took up skydiving with a "dogged determination", according to his brother.

 As a young man, Piantanida played basketball in East Coast leagues.
-After high school, he joined the U.S. Army Reserve and shortly thereafter, the U.S. Army for two years, where he earned the rank of corporal.
+After graduating from St. Michael's High School, where he played football, he joined the U.S. Army Reserve and shortly thereafter, the U.S. Army for two years, where he earned the rank of corporal.

 After his military service, Piantanida and his climbing partner, Walt Tomashoff, became the first people to climb a route on the north side of Auyán-tepui, the plateau in Venezuela from which Angel Falls drops from a cleft near the summit.
 For this accomplishment he was interviewed on the Today Show.

 After his return to the United States, Piantanida worked in an embroidery factory, played basketball at various colleges, and worked as an ironworker on the Verrazano Narrows Bridge.